danzllab/LICONN/Distortion_analysis/Readme.md

 - [outputs](./outputs/) --> the folder with the outputs of the distortion analysis: measurement error plot, distortion vector field, etc.

 ## Requirments:
-This analysis was tested with MATLAB R2022b
-The code was tested on Ubuntu 20.04 with 503Gb RAM
+The code was tested on Ubuntu 20.04 with MATLAB R2022b using 503 GB RAM.

 ## How to run the distortion analysis:
 - In the main.m, adjust parameters such as expansion factor and path to the pre-/post- expansion images